 For those who have not completed their high school education, TVCC provides free GED preparation classes through the Adult Education Department.

-Finally, and most importantly, TVCC faculty and staff are here to help you succeed in your chosen career field.
-You will find instructors here that not only have educational experience but also have worked in business and industry.
+Most importantly, our wonderful TVCC faculty and staff members are here to help you succeed in both your collegiate and career field goals.
+Our instructors provide students with not only their educational expertise but their career expertise in business and industry.
 They understand what is needed to help you succeed and work with you to ensure you do!